fatih/images/README.md

 #### List

-List images for a given provider.
+List images for a given region.
 Examples:

 ```
-$ images list -region "us-east-1"
+$ images list -regions "us-east-1"
 ```

 List from all regions (fetches concurrently):

 ```
-$ images list -region "all"
+$ images list -regions "all"
 ```

 List from multiple providers (fetches concurrently):